North Carolina investigators zero in on absentee ballots in unresolved House race

 Alleged fraud clouds North Carolina House raceDec.
 6, 201802:45

-Datesha Montgomery told NBC News that a blond woman came to her door on Oct.
+Datesha Montgomery told NBC News that a blonde woman came to her door on Oct.
 12 and asked if she could collect her absentee ballot.

-Montgomery, who is 27 years old and lives with her four-year old daughter in a neatly manicured public housing complex named Twisted Hickory just outside of Elizabethtown in Bladen County, said she gave her unsealed absentee ballot to the woman, believing her to be an election official who would turn the ballot in for her.
+Montgomery, 27, lives with her 4-year old daughter in a neatly manicured public housing complex named Twisted Hickory just outside of Elizabethtown in Bladen County.
+She said she gave her unsealed absentee ballot to the woman, believing her to be an election official who would turn the ballot in.

-She found out that her ballot was never turned in to the state, she said, when two investigators showed up at her house, telling her it wasn’t submitted.
+But she said two investigators later showed up at her house and told her it had never been submitted.

 So she went to a polling place on Election Day to cast her vote in person.

 Emma Shipman, 87, of Tar Heel, had a similar story.
-A blond woman showed up at her door to encourage her to turn in her absentee ballot, she told NBC News.
-But Shipman said she wouldn’t give it to the woman.
+A blonde woman showed up at her door to encourage her to turn in her absentee ballot, she told NBC News.
+But Shipman said she wouldn’t give it to the woman, even after the woman said she would provide a stamp to mail the ballot for her.

 Under North Carolina law, only the voter, a relative or a postal delivery person (U.S.P.S., UPS, or Fed Ex) can deliver an absentee ballot.

-Both Shipman and Montgomery said they had signed affidavits sent to the North Carolina State Board of Elections and Ethics Enforcement to be used as evidence in the board's ongoing investigation into fraudulent activity regarding mail-in absentee ballots in several counties, but in particular Bladen County, which is a rural, low-income section of the southeastern part of the state that has a population of 33,500.
+Both Shipman and Montgomery said they had signed affidavits sent to the North Carolina State Board of Elections and Ethics Enforcement to be used as evidence in the board's ongoing investigation into fraudulent activity regarding mail-in absentee ballots in several counties, particularly Bladen, which has a population of 33,500.

 Last Friday, the board voted 7-2 in favor of “holding a public evidentiary hearing into claims of irregularities and fraudulent activities related to absentee by-mail voting and potentially other matters in the 9th Congressional District contest.”